MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 3) The following types of fuses are allowed for thrown or projectile explosives: Timed, Distance, or Impact.
    3a) Proximity fuses (detonates in proximity to player) are not allowed for infantry weapons.

-4) Automatic weapons cannot fire explosive rounds.
+4) Explosion ammunition is limited to grenades, rockets, and vehicle munitions.
+No explosive bullets are permitted.

 5) Seekers must comply with these guidelines: https://github.com/MalefactorIX/SLMC-Seeker-2020 .
 Minimum lock-on time is 2 seconds.

 6) Infantry weapons may not exceed a fire-rate of 1200 RPM.
 Projectiles should not exceed 200m/s.
-Explosive projectiles (excluding vehicles) should not exceed 120m/s.
+Explosive projectiles (excluding vehicles) should not exceed 110m/s.

 7) Ammunition per clip/magazine may not exceed 200 rounds, and reload times no less than 5 seconds for clips/magazines that exceed 100 rounds.

 8) Bullet sizes may not exceed 5 meters in length and 0.05 meters in width.
 Tank shells or the equivalent is allowed to be up to 0.2m in width.

 9) Movement enhancers (dodge rolls, dash, slides) are allowed, but may not exceed a 5 meter dash and may only occur on a 5 second cooldown.
-Mid-air dashing is only allowed with dedicated melee weapons.
+Mid-air dashing is only allowed with dedicated melee weapons only.

 10) Omnidirectional Jump packs and Jet packs are not allowed.
 We do allow a double jump (10s cooldown) or short-range boost packs with only vertical acceleration (10s cooldown after landing).
+Note: This rule will change later.

-11) Enhancers or features that disable pre-jump or landing animations are disallowed.
+11) Movement Enhancers or features that disable pre-jump or landing animations are disallowed.
 Dashes are allowed to break the landing state.

-12) Grapple hooks are allowed.
-Avatar velocity may not exceed 5m/s and range may not exceed 30m.
-10s cooldown after disengaged.
+12) Grapple hooks or tether-movement systems are not allowed.
+Note: This rule will change later.

 13) Weapons, either intentionally or otherwise, that kill through physics/prims are not allowed, ie. "Penetrator" rounds, or non-raycast explosives and melee attacks.

 14) Interceptors must adhere to line-of-sight, must have a limited energy pool of no more than 15, and must have a reasonable recharge time for shots.
 Grenades which interfere with the intended function of interceptors are disallowed.
-Interceptors are to be a hard counter for grenades, having a grenade that removes that counter defeats the purpose.
+Interceptors are to be a hard counter for grenades, having a grenade that removes that counter defeats the purpose of having them at all.

 15) Any lingering effect (smoke, gas, fire, etc) may not exceed 10 seconds in duration.
 Lingering effects which have a duration that is drastically extended by region latency will be disallowed.
-These effects should cease if the affect target dies.
+These effects should cease if the affected target dies.

 16) All deployables, including mines, are required to take LBA damage.